solana-labs/solana/README.md

 Silk, a silky smooth implementation of the Loom specification
 ===

-Loom&trade; is a new achitecture for a high performance blockchain.
-Its whitepaper boasts a theoretical throughput of 710k transactions per second on a 1 gbps network.
+Loom&trade; is a new architecture for a high performance blockchain.
+Its white paper boasts a theoretical throughput of 710k transactions per second on a 1 gbps network.
 The specification is implemented in two git repositories.
-Reserach is performed in the loom repository.
+Research is performed in the loom repository.
 That work drives the Loom specification forward.
 This repository, on the other hand, aims to implement the specification as-is.
 We care a great deal about quality, clarity and short learning curve.
 We avoid the use of `unsafe` Rust and write tests for *everything*.
 Optimizations are only added when